 \subsection{Baiocchi-Duvaut transformation}

-Using the free falling coordinates introduced in the previous subsection, we will now introduce a change of unknowns to rewrite the Hele-Shaw problem as an elliptic obstacle problem, following the work of Baiocchi~\cite{Baiocchi-1971,Baiocchi-1972,Baiocchi-1974}, Duvaut~\cite{Duvaut-1973}, Elliott and Janovsk\'y~\cite{MR611303}, and Gustafsson~\cite{Gustafsson2}.
+Using the free falling coordinates introduced in the previous section, we will now introduce a change of unknowns to rewrite the Hele-Shaw problem as an elliptic obstacle problem, following the works of Baiocchi~\cite{Baiocchi-1971,Baiocchi-1972,Baiocchi-1974}, Duvaut~\cite{Duvaut-1973}, Elliott and Janovsk\'y~\cite{MR611303}, and Gustafsson~\cite{Gustafsson2}.

 More precisely, we follow Elliott and Janovsk'y \cite{MR611303} and rewrite the problem as an obstacle problem.
 To do so, we begin by extending the pressure $p(t)$ by $0$ outside $\Omega(t)$ and still denote by $p(t)$ the extended function (recall that $p$ is defined by \e{n36.7}).
 Then we use a Baiocchi-Duvaut transformation which consists of introducing the new unknown $u\colon [0,T]\times\xR^N\to\xR$, defined by \be u(t,x)=\int_0^t p(\tau,x)\dtau. \ee As we will see, a remarkable aspect of this transformation is that in the rest of the argument, the time variable will play the role of a parameter.
 Given $t \in (0,T]$, we will write simply $u(t)$ or even simply $u$ the function $\xR^N\ni x\mapsto u(t,x)\in \xR$.